 BA/ LL B (Hons), The University of Queensland; Graduate Diploma in Legal Practice, Australian National University; Admitted to practise, Supreme Court of Queensland; Dr iur summa cum laude, University of Hamburg; Associate Fellow of the Higher Education Academy (UK)

-Brooke Marshall is a Lecturer at UNSW Law, where she researches and teaches in the areas of private international law (conflict of laws), comparative law and international commercial arbitration.
-Prior to joining UNSW, she was a Senior Research Fellow at the Max Planck Institute for Comparative and International Private Law in Hamburg, where she wrote her doctorate.
-Brooke speaks and researches in English, French and German, and has taught in French at the Université Paris II Panthéon-Assas and the Université de Strasbourg.
+Brooke Marshall is a Lecturer in Law at the University of New South Wales.
+She researches and teaches in the areas of private international law (conflict of laws), comparative law, international commercial arbitration and contract law.
+Before joining the University, she worked in Hamburg as a Senior Research Fellow at the Max Planck Institute for Comparative and International Private Law.

-Outside of academia, Brooke has worked as an Associate (Tipstaff) to the Honourable Justice Keane, when His Honour was Chief Justice of the Federal Court of Australia, as a litigation lawyer at Allens Linklaters and at the intergovernmental organization, the Hague Conference on Private International Law, in the Netherlands.
+Outside academia, Brooke has practised as a litigation lawyer at Allens Linklaters, Brisbane, and worked at the Dutch intergovernmental organization, the Hague Conference on Private International Law.

 2019 UNSW Law Faculty Research Grant (RSP)

 ICC Institute of World Business Law Prize (2021)

 Honourable Mention, Australian Legal Research Awards, Article/Chapter (ECR) Award category (2020)

 Diploma of The Hague Academy of International Law (Private International Law) (2016)

 Law in the Global Context and Legal Research and Writing: Stage III (LAWS7270, JURD7270)